exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 Function takes a dictionary with parameters, allowed keys are:
 * `bucket_name` (`TextLine`)
-  The name of bucket.
+  The name of the bucket.
 * `description` (`TextLine`, optional)
   Some description of this BucketFS Bucket.
 * `public_bucket` (`Bool`)
   Public buckets require no password for reading.
 * `read_password` (`Password`)
-  Password readonly access.
+  Password for readonly access.
 * `write_password` (`Password`)
   Password for write access.